ManuGar/UFOD/README.md

 python3 taskLauncher.py -c config.json
 ```

+### Colab Example

+We provide a detailed example of how to use UFOD in [Google Collab](https://colab.research.google.com/drive/1m74_MZJ1-ed1ZQ9o5QUM0q7U2aY2fF0K).

 ## Extending UFOD

 UFOD has been designed to be easily extensible to incorporate new frameworks and algorithms.